oneal2000/oneal2000.github.io/index.md

 My research focuses on leveraging AI technology to better meet user's information needs, specifically in the following areas:

 - Retrieval Augmented Generation (RAG)
-- Evaluating LLMs in Complex IR Tasks
+- Complex IR Tasks
 - AI for Legal Applications

 I am also passionate about mentoring undergraduate students in research.
 I've collaborated with undergraduate students like Changyue Wang, Yichen Tang, and Anzhe Xie, co-authoring high-quality papers at top-tier conferences such as ACL.

-If you are an undergraduate interested in my research areas and aiming to publish high-quality papers, you can apply for an internship with the THUIR group through official channels or contact me directly to embark on meaningful research together!
+Suppose you are an undergraduate interested in my research areas and aiming to publish high-quality papers.
+In that case, you can apply for an internship with the THUIR group through official channels or contact me directly to embark on meaningful research together!

 # News

+- My first-authored paper, "DRAGIN: Dynamic Retrieval Augmented Generation based on the Real-time Information Needs of Large Language Models," has been selected for an Oral presentation at ACL! **(Top 2.6% in submissions, top 6.8% in accepted papers)**
+- **Our paper “Scaling Laws for Dense Retrieval” has been honored with the SIGIR Best Paper Award!**
 - Two of my first-authored Long Papers were accepted at ACL 2024!
 This includes one paper in the main conference and one in the findings.
 - My first-authored Long Paper was accepted at AAAI 2024!
 - Our team participated in COLIEE 2023, and won the championship!
 Here is the link to our Technical Report: https://arxiv.org/abs/2304.12650
 - We participated in the WSDM Cup 2023 and won silver medals in two tasks!
 Here is the news report: https://www.cs.tsinghua.edu.cn/info/1088/5286.htm

+# Selected Awards

+- **SIGIR 2024 Best Paper Award**

+- Winner of the Language and Intelligence Challenge (LIC) Contest (4 winners in the world.
+Ranked 0.3% among all teams).

+- The first place in the first round of evaluation and the second place in the second round of evaluation of the NTCIR-16 Session Search task.
+- Beijing Outstanding Undergraduate